passcert-project/server/SETUP.md

 - navigate to `./server`
   - run the command `cd src/Identity` and then `dotnet restore; dotnet build; dotnet run`
   - run the command `cd src/Api` and then `dotnet restore; dotnet build; dotnet run`
-  - run the command: `docker start mssql-dev`
+  - run the command: `docker start <name of the DB container`

 ## Test the setup